 - Send the request to the appropriate Unlocking Department

-Conclusion on Free iPhone Unlock Server
+Conclusion on Free iPhone Unlock Servers

-I understand that this method is time consuming, but FREE things are almost always “hard to get“.
+I understand that this method is time-consuming, but FREE things are almost always “hard to get“.